Luzon Island, Philippines

 This highly unusual predator is a type of anglerfish, commonly known in this case as a "frogfish" (Antennarius coccineus).
 I found it diving off a vertical wall in about 35 feet of water, during a night dive at one of the Capone Islands.
 The frogfish was perfectly motionless as I passed by, looking for small subjects (this fish is about 5 inches long).
 At first, I didn't notice it, since its reddish-orange color blended well with the surrounding orange sponges.
 Luckily I was scanning the reef carefully, paying close attention as the beam from my dive light passed a second time.
 I noticed the frogfish and took a series of shots it crawled at an almost imperceptible pace across the reef wall.

 To cite this page: Myers, P., R. Espinosa, C. S. Parr, T. Jones, G. S. Hammond, and T. A. Dewey.
-2017.
+2018.
 The Animal Diversity Web (online).
-Accessed at http://animaldiversity.org.
+Accessed at https://animaldiversity.org.

-The Animal Diversity Web is an educational resource written largely by and for college students.
+Disclaimer: The Animal Diversity Web is an educational resource written largely by and for college students.
 ADW doesn't cover all species in the world, nor does it include all the latest scientific information about organisms we describe.
 Though we edit our accounts for accuracy, we cannot guarantee all information in those accounts.
 While ADW staff and contributors provide references to books and websites that we believe are reputable, we cannot necessarily endorse the contents of references beyond our control.